Subchapter 08G – Continuing Professional Education (CPE)

 (F) the number of contact hours recommended for each participant;

-(14) have a visible, continuous and identifiable contact person who is charged with the administration of the sponsor’s CPE programs and has the responsibility and is accountable for assuring and demonstrating compliance with these rules by the sponsor or by any other organization working with the sponsor for the development, distribution or presentation of CPE courses;
+(11) have a visible, continuous, and identifiable contact person who is charged with the administration of the sponsor’s CPE programs and has the responsibility and is accountable for assuring and demonstrating compliance with this Rule by the sponsor or by any other organization working with the sponsor for the development, distribution or presentation of CPE courses;

-(15) develop and promulgate policies and procedures for the management of grievances including, but not limited to, tuition and fee refunds;
+(12) develop and promulgate policies and procedures for the management of grievances including tuition and fee refunds; and

-(e) Failure of a National Registry of CPE Sponsor to comply with the terms of this rule shall be grounds for the Board to disqualify the sponsor to be registered as a CPE sponsor with this Board and to notify NASBA and the public of this action.
+(d) Failure of a National Registry of CPE Sponsor to comply with the terms of this Rule shall be grounds for the Board to disqualify the sponsor as a CPE sponsor with this Board and to notify NASBA and the public of this action.

 08G .0404 Requirements for CPE Credit